HMS Gloucester (1909): Pursuit of Goeben and Breslau

 The Germans sortied from Messina on 6 August and headed east, towards Constantinople, trailed by Gloucester which was radioing the German movements to Milne.
 Rear Admiral Wilhelm Souchon ordered Breslau to turn about and pretend to lay mines in an effort to scare off Gloucester.
 Captain Howard Kelly decided to attack the German ship in an effort to force Goeben to turn around to support her consort as the British ship was more heavily armed than Breslau.
 Kelly opened fire at a range of 11500 yd with his forward six-inch gun at 13:35 on the 7th and then increased speed when the German ship replied with her 105 mm guns.
 When he had closed the range to 10000 yd, he turned to unmask Gloucesters broadside.
 This caused Souchon to turn and open fire on the British cruiser and Kelly disengaged, having accomplished his goal.
 Gloucester fired 18 six- and 14 four-inch shells during the brief engagement, but only hit Breslau once to little effect.
 She was not hit in return.
 Kelly was forced to break off his pursuit at 16:40 as Milne had strictly forbidden him to pass Cape Matapan, Greece, and his coal was running low.

+Captain Kelly was appointed a Companion of the Order of the Bath.
+According to the citation, “The report of the ‘Gloucester’ shows that the ‘Goeben’ could have caught and sunk her at any time had she dared to turn upon her.
+The ‘Goeben’ was apparently deterred by the ‘Gloucester's’ boldness, which gave the impression of support close at hand.
+The combination of audacity with restraint, unwavering attention to the principal military object, namely, holding on to the ‘Goeben’ without tempting her too much, and strict conformity to orders, constitute a naval episode which is justly regarded as a model.”